This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 The Inner Body

-This is one of the most practically useful chapters in the book.
+This is one of the most practically useful chapters in the Power of Now review.
 It teaches how to use awareness of physical sensation as a doorway into presence.
-Bringing attention into the body interrupts the mind’s tendency to drift.
-The result is an immediate sense of groundedness and aliveness.
+Bringing attention into the body interrupts the mind’s tendency to drift into past and future.
+The result is an immediate sense of groundedness and aliveness that most people have rarely experienced deliberately.

 Portals Into the Unmanifested